concept sign welcome to rejection stay strong

 How can you reduce your rejection sensitivity?

-One thing that can help is to become more aware of how rejection affects you.
-As difficult as it may be, try to accept that there are some people who won’t like you or won’t want to know you.
+As difficult as it may be, try to avoid people-pleasing behaviors and accept that there are some people who won’t like you or won’t want to know you.
 It’s not worth spending too much time worrying about what other people think.

 Disclosure: Every time you click on a link on our site, we may get a small commission paid to us.
 We do this to keep the content free-to-read.
 If you're privacy focused, you can support the site by using Brave Browser and BAT tokens - We're verified creators!
 Thank you for helping us showcase the future of neurodivergent talent.

-What's your reaction?
+What is your reaction?

 Excited